nachocs/AngularTestApp/README.md

 AngularTestApp
 ==============
-Smmal App showing a json with Angular.
+Small App showing a json with Angular.